UniversalDependencies/docs/_tr/feat/Tense.md

 DZ: The form _gider_, which example (194) from Göksel and Kerslake shows as aorist, is indicated above on this documentation page as one of the forms of the present tense.

--->
+In their Glossary on page 548, Göksel and Kerslake define aorist as follows: a **finite verb form** marked by the suffix _-(A/I)r_ (or its negative counterpart _-z_);
+the aorist expresses either habitual aspect or various kinds of modality: generalizing, hypothetical, presumptive (with future time reference) or volitional -->

 <!-- Interlanguage links updated Čt lis 12 09:43:07 CET 2020 -->